spacemeshos/product/smapp_wallets_flows.md

 ---------

 ### Adding a new Standard Wallet

+> User goal: setup a new wallet to manage funds and vaults seperately than an existing wallet.

 1. App displays an `add new wallet` command in the `uncock wallet` screen.
 1. User clicks on the add new wallet command.